ATSC 3.0: Everything You Need to Know About the Broadcast Industry's 'NextGen' Technology Standard

 “We started this development a little while ago,“ Hall explained.
 “Back then, ATSC 3.0 was evolving as well, in the earlier stages.
 And it wasn't quite ready to, you know, for us to bet the farm and to include it into the very first product.”

-He added, “We do have ATSC 3.0 on the roadmap, and we're actively working on products with that technology.”
+He added, “We do have ATSC 3.0 on the road map, and we’re actively working on products with that technology.”

 TV Sets

 Pearl TV predicted that more than 10 million NextGen TV-capable devices will have shipped by the end of 2023.
-Meanwhile, the CTA estimated that about 5 million NextGen TV sets will ship in 2023 alone, representing 12% of all TV shipments and that the percentage will reach 50% by 2025.
+Meanwhile, the CTA estimated that about 5 million NextGen TV sets would ship in 2023 alone, representing 12% of all TV shipments and that the percentage will reach 50% by 2025.

 There are now approximately 75 models available at retail, at a starting price point between $600 and $700.